 We strive to maintain a warm and nurturing school atmosphere where respect and support among students, staff, and parents are evident.
 The staff and parents of North School work hard to encourage personal and social growth.
 North School created and adopted an award-winning J. Russell Kent Award and school-wide Constitution comprising a preamble and five articles aligned with our HSCD essential outcomes.
 Two Constitutional Delegates are selected from each classroom.
-The Delegates participate in two Constitutional Conventions and a school-wide Constitution Assembly to update and uphold the North Climate Constitution.
+The Delegates participate in two Constitution.
 The Delegates are responsible for helping to mobilize all student voices, vote and carry out initiatives planned by the student council and uphold the living Constitution.
 Constitutional Delegates attend a monthly student council meeting and communicate between the student council officers and the general education classrooms.

-In 22/23 North created monthly assemblies for teachers to select 1-2 students who modeled an article in the Constitution.
+North continues to lead monthly assemblies for teachers to select 1-2 students who modeled an article in the Constitution.
 These students received a Constitution Award which is a personalized certificate and recognition in front of the entire school.

-In addition, staff members have begun to learn and implement elements of the Responsive Classroom approach to support balancing Constitution ng student academic development and social/emotional growth.
+In addition, staff members have begun to learn and implement elements of the Responsive Classroom approach to support balancing the Constitution, student academic development and social/emotional growth.

-The HCSD Essential Outcomes are not just for students.
+The HCSD Evolved Essential Outcomes are not just for students.
 The entire North adult community strives to model the Essential Outcomes each day.
 We employ various methods to support our efforts in teaching children how to reach the Essential Outcomes.
 The staff has embraced the Responsive Classroom curriculum and Kimochis as a way to teach action steps toward reaching the Essential Outcomes and research the benefits of a Mindfulness curriculum.